Vasant Panchami: Saraswati Puja

-Vasant Panchami is a festival of Hindus and Sikhs that marks the beginning of preparations for the spring season.
-It is celebrated by people in various ways depending on the region.
-Vasant Panchami also marks the start of preparation for Holika and Holi, which occur forty days later.
-For many, Vasant Panchami is the festival dedicated to goddess Saraswati who is their goddess of knowledge, language, music, and all arts.
+Vasant Panchami is a Hindu festival that marks the beginning of preparations for the spring season.
+Celebrations vary by region.
+Vasant Panchami also marks the start of preparation for Holika or Holi, which occur forty days later.
+For many, Vasant Panchami is dedicated to goddess Saraswati, revered as the deity of knowledge, language, music, and all arts.
 She symbolizes creative energy and power in all its forms, including longing and love.
-The season and festival also celebrate the agricultural fields' ripening with yellow flowers of mustard crop, which Hindus associate with Saraswati's favorite color.
-People dress in yellow saris or shirts or accessories, share yellow-colored snacks and sweets.
-Some add saffron to their rice and then eat yellow cooked rice as a part of an elaborate feast.
+The season and festival also celebrate the blooming of yellow mustard flowers, which are linked with Saraswati's favorite color.
+People wear yellow clothing or accessories, and eat yellow-colored foods.

-Many families mark this day by sitting with babies and young children, encouraging their children to write their first words with their fingers, and some study or create music together.
+Many families mark this day by sitting with young children, encouraging their children to write their first words, and some study or create music together.
 The day before Vasant Panchami, Saraswati's temples are filled with food so that she can join the celebrants in the traditional feasting the following morning.
-In temples and educational institutions, statues of Saraswati are dressed in yellow and worshiped.
-Many educational institutions arrange special prayers or pujas in the morning to seek the blessing of the goddess.
-Poetic and musical gatherings are held in some communities in reverence for Saraswati.
+In temples and educational institutions, murtis of Saraswati are dressed in yellow and worshiped.
+Many educational institutions arrange special prayers or pujas in the morning to seek her blessings.
+Poetic and musical gatherings are held in some communities in her honor.

-In Eastern India, primarily in the states of West Bengal, Bihar, Tripura and Assam, as well as in Nepal, people visit Saraswati temples and also worship Goddess Saraswati at home (Saraswati Puja).
-In West Bengal, it's one of the major festivals for Bengali Hindus and observed by many households; most schools arrange Saraswati puja for their students on their premises.
+In Eastern India, primarily in West Bengal, Assam, Tripura, Bihar, as well as in Nepal, devotees visit Saraswati temples and also worship Goddess Saraswati at home (Saraswati Puja).
+In West Bengal, the festival is widely celebrated by Bengali Hindus; most schools arrange Saraswati puja for their students on their premises.
 In Bangladesh too, all major educational institutes and universities observe it with a holiday and a special puja.

-In the state of Odisha, the festival is celebrated as Basanta Panchami/Sri Panchami /Saraswati Puja.
-Homas and Yagnas are done in schools and colleges across the state.
-Students celebrate Saraswati puja with great sincerity and fervor.
-Usually, children four and five years old start learning on this day in a unique ceremony named 'Khadi-Chuan' or 'Vidya-Arambha'. - this is known as "Haate-Khori" among Bengali Hindus.
+In the state of Odisha, the festival is celebrated as Basanta Panchami, Sri Panchami, or Saraswati Puja.
+Homas and yagnas are performed in schools and colleges across the state.
+Usually, children aged four or five begin their formal education, known as Khadi-Chuan or Vidya-Arambha.
+This is alternatively known as Haate-Khori among Bengali Hindus.

-In southern states such as Andhra Pradesh, the same day is called Sri Panchami where "Sri" refers to her as another aspect of the one goddess Devi.
+In southern states such as Andhra Pradesh, the festival is known as Sri Panchami where "Sri" refers to Saraswati as a manifestation of goddess Devi.